Darnrain1/Lemon_Drop_Hi-Res/README.md

 # Welcome to the future of music...<br>
 ## An addon for the Lgv20 running Stock Oreo. (root only)<br>
 The Lgv20 was first with the Android Nougat operating system.<br>
-Now it's the first running in True Native Mode.<br>
-With all 4 DACs enabled.<br>
-A total of 98,304 channels in true stereo.<br>

-Please lower your volume levels before playing music.<br>
-Please listen at a safe volume level.<br>

-Lemon Drop Hi-Res development status: Active.<br>
 latest release: v230.1<br>
 </p>